 U: To most of the American fans, I think all of our music is very new to you.
 Despite that, we’re really happy that you enjoyed our music with us.
 Now the goal we’re thinking about is creating a song for an anime you all like and returning to see you all.
 It’s a promise that we’ll be back to see California Beemer, American Beemer.
 We really look forward to seeing you again!

-Check out our photos below from their concert and activities at FanimeCon!
+Click on the photo below for more of our photos of The Beat Garden from their concert and activities at FanimeCon!